 Fri 17.7.2015 at 14:00-15:15

 Public event - no registration required

 Once a month

-The EU's Eastern Neighbourhood and Russia research programme studies the EU's eastern environment with a special focus on Russia's domestic and foreign policy.
-In particular, the programme concentrates on political developments in the region, energy and climate policies.
+The EU's Eastern Neighbourhood and Russia research programme studies the EU's eastern environment with a special focus on Russia's domestic, foreign and security policy.
+In particular, the programme concentrates on political developments in the region and the process of the Eurasian integration.
 It also studies international relations in the EU's eastern neighbourhood and the relationship between the region and the EU.

 The Global Security research programme approaches global security challenges within the framework of broad security.
 The programme seeks to understand the global trajectories of security that have significance for the European and Finnish security environments.
 The issues approached include the prospects for global governance systems, changes in the major power structure, significant factors in functional and regional security and insecurity, the role of the transatlantic relationship in world politics, and the different dimensions of the European security policy.